paulogesualdo/cicd-pipeline-train-schedule-gradle/README.md

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.

 Some improvements were made in order to update Gradle version for it to be compatible with the latest Java compatible with Jenkins (Java JDK 21).
+Some deprecated Gradle functions were updated.

 ## Running the app